amalricBzh/dotclear2wordpress/README.md

     php convert.php --input=<path/dotclear_flat_file.txt> --output=<path/wordpress_import_file.xml>

-You may omit the output parameter, default value is `wordpress.xml
+You may omit the output parameter, default value is `wordpress.xml`.

+Then import `wordpress.xml` with WP importer, and unzip the media zip files in `wp-content/uploads`.
+And enjoy!

 Is it fully fonctionnal ?
 -----
-Yes and not : it's ok for me, it can import my pages, posts, categories, tags and comments.
+Yes and not : it's ok for me, it can import my pages, posts, categories, tags and comments, and my media files.

-But it still do not handle images and media library : this is my next and last TODO on this project.